-New Online Teaching Series!
-The Church’s Ministry with Dementia
+The Church’s Ministry with Dementia Online Teaching Series Returns!

 By Scott Hughes

-Discipleship Ministries is excited to announce the upcoming launch of a new course for local church leaders: The Church’s Ministry with Dementia, a new hybrid-model teaching series designed to help churches see and engage with those living with dementia and other vulnerable adults.
+Discipleship Ministries is excited to announce the return of a course for local church leaders: The Church’s Ministry with Dementia is a hybrid-model teaching series designed to help churches see and engage with those living with dementia and other vulnerable adults.

 What to Expect: